 - Work the soapy mixture through the bristles.

 - Brush the bristles with a brush comb.

 There are a few methods that you can choose to clean oil-based enamel paint.
-Cleaning oil paint without using a solvent is not only effective but also economical and environmental-friendly.
+Cleaning oil paint without a solvent is effective, economical, and environmentally friendly.
 You can choose any of the following methods according to the material’s availability and your budget.

 Cleaning oil-based enamel paint without solvents

 You’ll need: Paint rag/paper towel, oil (coconut oil/vegetable oil/baby oil/mineral oil), mild dish soap (e.g., Dawn dish soap), running water, container.